-The basic issue of estrogen dominance is that estrogen levels are too high relative to other hormones, specifically progesterone.
-Usually it occurs when estrogen levels go too high, though it can also happen when progesterone levels fall too low.
-It can occur at any time during life – during reproductive years, perimenopause, or even menopause.
+Estrogen dominance essentially means that estrogen levels are too high relative to other hormones, specifically progesterone.
+It can also happen when progesterone levels fall too low.
+It can occur at any time during life: during reproductive years, perimenopause, or even menopause.

-Similar to Low Progesterone, Estrogen Dominance can cause a variety of symptoms, some obvious and some subtle.
-Many of the symptoms of estrogen dominance coincide with symptoms of other health issues, so be aware that just because you may have some of these, it doesn’t always mean your estrogen levels are elevated, but of course it’s worth looking into.
+Like low progesterone, estrogen dominance can cause a variety of symptoms, some obvious and some subtle.
+Keep in mind that many of the symptoms of estrogen dominance coincide with symptoms of other health issues, so even if you have some of these, it doesn’t necessarily mean your estrogen levels are elevated—but it’s one of the possibilities and worth looking into.